 Below are our corporate documents (documents about the running of our hospital) which are published in accordance with the Luton and Dunstable University Hospital publication scheme.
 If you require any […]

 Inspections by the Care Quality Comission The Care Quality Commission (CQC) is the organisation responsible for ensuring that health and social care services in England – including hospitals, care homes, […]

-The main aim of an Enhanced Recovery after Surgery (ERAS) programme is to get you back to your full health as soon as possible by promoting pre-operative patient education, post […]
+The main aim of an Enhanced Recovery after Surgery (ERAS) programme is to get you back to your full health as soon as possible and aims to reduce complications by […]

 Reginald Hart Ward is a trauma and orthopaedic ward situated on the third floor of the main ward block.
 The ward has 30 beds.
 Reginald Hart Ward has a wide […]